firoz-ahmad-likhon/great_expectations_example/README.md

 ### Running the project
 To run the project, follow the steps below:
-1. Initialize Great Expectations using `python -m init.py`
+1. Initialize Great Expectations using `python init.py`
-2. Run the validation using `python -m main.py`
+2. Run the validation using `python main.py`

 ### Understanding the project
 The project consists of two files: